An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Background

 \textbf{Chaos in MARL.} One of the major difficulties in MARL is the prevalence of chaotic dynamics, which makes proving convergence particularly challenging.
-For example, Sato et al. \citep{sato2002chaos} demonstrate how replicator dynamics can generate complex orbits as well as chaotic attractors and Galla et al. \citep{galla2013complex} and Sanders et al. \citep{sanders2018prevalence} show that two player and many player games respectively can exhibit fixed points, limit cycles, or chaotic behaviour dependent on algorithm parameter choices.
+For example, \citet{sato2002chaos} demonstrate how replicator dynamics can generate complex orbits as well as chaotic attractors and \citet{galla2013complex} and \citet{sanders2018prevalence} show that two player and many player games respectively can exhibit fixed points, limit cycles, or chaotic behaviour.
 These findings raise the fundamental question of whether fixed points are consistently attainable in such systems at all, or whether approximations and assumptions used to enforce convergence inadvertently strip away the very dynamics that could be essential for capturing the richness of agent interactions.
-In this sense, the “chaos” observed in MARL is not merely a technical obstacle, but a core characteristic of the domain that complicates both theory and practice.
+In this sense, the ``chaos'' observed in MARL is a fundamental characteristic, posing significant challenges for both theory and practice.